thomasfeliciani/funding-conservatism-interventions/readme.md

 ### MeSH-based metrics

 These scripts are written for R (version 4.4.0) and Python (versions 3.11.7 and 3.12.3).
 These scripts require API keys for various services provided by the the U.S. National Institutes of Health (NIH).
-To access these services we applied for two API credentials: (1) for the e-utils by the National Library of Medicine (NIH/NLM), and (2) for the Entrez e-utilities by the National Center for Biotechnology Information (NIH/NCBI).
+To access these services we applied for two API credentials: for the "UMLS Terminology Services" at [this address](https://uts.nlm.nih.gov/uts/), and (2) for the "Entrez Programming Utilities" -- "E-Utilities" for short -- maintained by the National Center for Biotechnology Information (NIH/NCBI) and found at [this address](http://www.ncbi.nlm.nih.gov/account/).
 The former is needed to access MeSH metadata and use the MeSH-on-Demand APIs that we used to assign MeSH terms to NNF applications.
 The latter is needed for querying PubMed to determine when certain pairs of MeSH terms were first used together in the literature.
 These crentials consists in username-password pairs, and need to be saved in two separate txt files.
 These files are two-lines long, and the script assumes that the first line will be the username, and the second line the API key / password.
-NIH/NLM API credential file is assumed to be saved as "./scripts/api key.txt".
-NIH/NCBI API credential file should be saved as ".scripts/api key NCBI.txt".
+The "UMLS Terminology Services" API credentials file is assumed to be saved as "./scripts/api key.txt".
+E-Utilities API credentials file should be saved as ".scripts/api key NCBI.txt".
 Txt files will work with standard character encoding (e.g. UTF-8).

 Here follows an outline of the scripts enclosed in this folder.
 They are presented in the order in which we ran them.